kelexel/rstream/README.md

 What it is NOT
 ---

-The -proxy mode is not yet production-stress-tested !!
+* The -proxy mode is not yet production-stress-tested !!
-BUT, assuming nginx-rtmp (and it's HLS properties) have already been stress tested:

-* only one connection is made to crtmpd by one single broadcaster
-* crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
-* only nginx is exposed to the clients
-* Therefore nginx-rtmp is handle both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)

-It assumes only one broadcaster is currently connected and publishing one unique stream to rtmp://<CRMTPD_RTMP_IP>:<CRTMP_RTMP_PORT>/proxy/<CRTMPD_STREAM> this also means:
+* It is NOT MULTI-CONCURENT-BROADCASTERS friendly !

-* It is NOT MULTI-BROADCASTER friendly !
+* It is NOT MULTI-CONCURENT-STREAMS friendly !
-* It only supports ONE STREAM from the broadcaster

 How it works